pcelvng/go-config/README.md

 # go-config

-A straightforward go configuration library that supports flags, environment variables, toml, yaml, JSON and ini configuration formats.
+A straightforward go configuration library that supports flags, environment variables, toml, yaml and JSON configuration formats.

 go-config also supports using multiple configuration format options at the same time.
 For example, you can provide